ICI3D/MMED/tutorials/visualizeData.md

 ## Tutorial data

-The data sets necessary for this tutorial can be downloaded here:
+The data sets necessary for this tutorial can be downloaded below.
+You should place all datasets in a single folder on your computer.

 - [Botswana HIV Data](https://github.com/ICI3D/datasets/blob/master/visualizingData/HIV_Botswana.csv?raw=true)
 - [London Measles Time Series](https://github.com/ICI3D/datasets/blob/master/visualizingData/MeaslesCleanLon.csv?raw=true)